Welcome to Year 4

 Welcome back to our first half term.
-We are looking forward to welcoming you back to school.
-Hopefully you had a great summer and you're ready to get back into school routines.
-We hope that this page gives you and your parents/carers lots of information about some of the things we will be learning.
+We hope that this page gives you and your families lots of information about some of the things we will be learning.
 Have a good look around.

-Parents/carers, if you have any questions please contact your child's class teacher by phone (01909 550779) or email firstname.lastname@example.org
+Parents/carers, if you have any questions please contact your child's class teacher at school or e-mail email@example.com

 Something that will improve your English skills is to try to learn how to read and spell as many of these words as possible.

 As you read your class novel, think about our VIPERS skills.
 Are there any questions that you can think of to challenge other people's thinking?

 In the first term, we will be looking at place value and how numbers are made.
 Parents/Carers can visit the maths page of our website to find out more about our maths curriculum.
 To navigate there quickly, you can click here.